Shahad24/Areeb-ALLaM/README.md

 # Areeb-ALLaM
 Areeb is an interactive app designed for children to help them learn and engage with **ALLaM**, an Arabic large language model.
-It was developed during the Allam Hackathon 2024.
+It was developed during the ALLaM Hackathon 2024.

 ## Installation
 Follow these steps to set up and run the backend of the project: